As an affiliate I may earn from qualifying purchases

 Many with a 50 amp RV, do not need a generator that provides the full 50 amps.
-Check out this guide on the ideal size generator for your 50 amp RV.
+Here’s our helpful guide on the ideal size generator for your 50 amp RV.

-However, if you would rather have the capacity to fully power your 50 amp RV, then the top models below are the best in the market today!
+However, if you would rather have the capacity to fully power your 50 amp RV, then the top models below are the best RV generators in the market today!

 If you are looking for a powerful generator with dual fuel technology, the DS12000EH is perfect for your needs!